tsdat/pipeline-template/README.md

 VS Code that will make it much easier to get started quickly.)*

 2. Install the recommended extensions (there should be a pop-up in VS Code with recommendations).

+    **Windows Users**:
+    In order to run python scripts in VSCode, follow steps A-C below:

+    A. Install the extension Code Runner (authored by Jun Han).

+    B. Press `F1`, type `Preferences: Open User Settings (JSON)` and select it.

+    C. Add the following lines to the list of user settings, and update `<path to anaconda>` for your machine:
+    ```bash
+    "terminal.integrated.defaultProfile.windows": "Command Prompt",
+    "python.condaPath": "C:/<path to anaconda>/Anaconda3/python.exe",
+    "python.terminal.activateEnvironment": true,
+    "code-runner.executorMap": {
+        "python": "C:/<path to anaconda>/Anaconda3/Scripts/activate.bat && $pythonPath $fullFileName"
+    },
+    ```

 3. Tell VS Code to use your new conda environment:
     - Press `F1` to bring up the command pane in VS Code